arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. `.val()` is a jQuery thing and `.value` is a javaScript thing.
 It's primarily used to get the values of form elements such as input , select and textarea. `var obj = {};`

-1. When to not use semicolons?

 1. What is a callback function?

-A callback function, also known as a higher-order function, is a function that is passed to another function
+A callback function, also known as a higher-order function, is a function that is passed to another function.

 1. How to make smooth scrolling in JavaScript?